c4mprod/grape-batch/README.md

     resource :session do
         get do
             # route logic
-            header 'api.session', OpenStruct(id: '123456')
+            request.env['api.session'] = OpenStruct(id: '123456')
             # some other logic
         end
     end
 end

 # This route will return a session object.
-The header will be kept and passed to the following requests by Grape::Batch.
-The header will not be added to the final batch response.
+The session object will be kept and passed to the following requests by Grape::Batch.
 ```

 ## Contributing